A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Conclusion

-In this paper, we studied the class of synchronization problems over subgroups of the orthogonal group.
-As our first main contribution, we proposed a unified approach to tackle this class of synchronization problems.
-The proposed approach consists of a suitable initialization and an iterative refinement stage based on the generalized power method.
-Our second contribution lies in the derivation of the master theorem which shows that the estimation error of the iterates produced by our approach decreases geometrically under certain conditions.
-Finally, we verified the conditions of the master theorem for specific examples of the subgroups, the measurement graph, the noise model and the initialization by a novel spectral estimator that we proposed.
-Our experiment results showed that the proposed approach outperforms existing approaches in terms of computational speed, scalability and estimation error.
+In this paper, we proposed a unified approach for tackling a class of synchronization problems over closed subgroups of the orthogonal group.
+The approach consists of a suitable initialization step and an iterative refinement step based on GPM.
+We then proved a master theorem, which shows that the estimation error of the iterates produced by GPM decreases geometrically under certain assumptions on the subgroup, measurement graph, noise, and initialization.
+We verified these assumptions for various practically relevant subgroups under standard random measurement graph and noise models.
+In the process, we formulated two conditions concerning the geometry of subgroups of the orthogonal group and developed a novel spectral-type estimator called the entropic spectral estimator based on the notion of metric entropy.
+These can be of independent interest.
+Our experiment results showed that the proposed approach outperforms existing approaches in terms of computational speed, scalability, and/or estimation error.

-Besides Conjecture~\ref{conj:group}, there are two other research questions regarding solving group synchronization problems by non-convex approaches that are worth investigating.
-First, although our theory in Section~\ref{sec:noise} covers only additive noise models but not multiplicative ones, experiments showed that the proposed approach works efficiently for the outlier noise model which is multiplicative.
-Thus, an obvious research problem would be to extend the analysis to cover multiplicative noise models.
-Second, an important example of group synchronization problems is the $SE(d)$-\sync~\cite{rosen2016se}, where $SE(d)$ is the group of Euclidean motions, and arises from areas such as robotics and computer vision.
+Besides Conjecture~\ref{conj:group}, there are two other research questions concerning non-convex approaches for solving group synchronization problems that are worth investigating.
+First, although the theory in Section~\ref{sec:noise} covers only additive noise models, our experiments showed that the proposed approach is also effective under various multiplicative noise models.
+Thus, it would be interesting to see whether our analysis can be extended to cover more general noise models.
+Second, an important example of group synchronization problems is $SE(d)$-\sync~\cite{rosen2016se}, where $SE(d)$ is the group of $d$-dimensional Euclidean motions.
+Such a problem arises in areas such as robotics and computer vision.
 The group $SE(d)$ is not a subgroup of the orthogonal group.
-It would be interesting to see whether a similar non-convex approach can be developed for solving $SE(d)$-\sync.
+It would be interesting to develop a non-convex approach similar to ours for solving $SE(d)$-\sync.